yuriymacdev/SleepProxyServer/README.md

 Development & Debugging
 -----
-* run a canned client-less server
+* run a canned client-less server and test a with a mock registration
 ```
 scripts/test
 ```